YuchenLi01/transformer_topic_model_LDA/README.md

 ## Documentation (under construction)

-lda_bert_demo.ipynb: train a BERT model on LDA (topic modeling) data, and plot its attention pattern, and save other information such as attention score statistics, embedding dot products, model parameter visualizations, etc.
+`lda_bert_demo.ipynb`: train a BERT model on LDA (topic modeling) data, and plot its attention pattern, and save other information such as attention score statistics, embedding dot products, model parameter visualizations, etc.

+`config/`: the config files are auto-generated when you run the above iPython notebook and set the hyperparameters accordingly.

 ## Acknowledgements